llvm/llvm-project/flang/docs/FlangDriver.md

 translation units to provide a definition of the `main` function.
 In this case, it may be required to explicitly supply C++ runtime libraries as mentioned above.

-When creating shared or static libraries, `Fortran_main` is automatically removed from the linker stage.
+When creating shared or static libraries using Flang with -shared or -static flag, Fortran_main is automatically removed from the linker stage (i.e., `-fno-fortran-main` is on by default).
 It is assumed that when creating a static or shared library, the generated library does not need a `main` function, as a final link stage will occur that will provide the `Fortran_main` library when creating the final executable.

 ## Frontend Driver
 Flang's frontend driver is the main interface between compiler developers and